anuj-76/Network-Intrusion-Detection-System/README.md

 7. Selected the highest-performing model.
 8. Deployed the trained model using IBM Watson Machine Learning on IBM Cloud.
 9. Tested the deployed model using sample network traffic records.
-10. Verified the deployed model by testing it using sample network traffic records.

 ---